JustTemmie/steam-presence/README.md

 ![Playing BTD6 with the script running](readmeimages/example1.png)

-playing "BTD6" with the script running, discord still finds some of the executables so it "appears" twice
+playing "BTD6" with the script running, discord still finds some of the executables so it appears twice

 ![Playing Everything with the script running](readmeimages/example2.png)